cdapio/cdap/cdap-docs/pipelines/source/_includes/plugins/index.rst

-- Certain plugins |---| such as the *JavaScript*, *Python Evaluator*, and *Validator* transforms |---| are designed to be customized by end-users with their own code, either from within Hydrator Studio or in a configuration file.
+- Certain plugins |---| such as the *JavaScript*, *Python Evaluator*, and *Validator* transforms |---| are designed to be customized by end-users with their own code, either from within CDAP Application Studio or in a configuration file.
 For instance, you can create your own data validators either by using the functions supplied in the *CoreValidator* plugin or by implementing and supplying your own custom validation function.